List of Saki characters: Shindouji Girl's High

-3rd year, plays vice-captain position.
-She is Shindouji's 2nd best player and the captain of the Shindouji's Mahjong club.
-She was the ace of Shindouji last year and the reason why Shindouji did very badly last year was because of her as she wasn't able to match up to other school's aces.
+Third year, plays vice-captain position.
+She is Shindouji's second best player and the captain of the Shindouji's Mahjong club.
+She was the ace of Shindouji last year and the reason why Shindouji did very badly last year was because of her as she was not able to match up to other school's aces.
 She was the one who suggested to use Kirame as a sacrificial pawn.
 Her and Himeko's ability is called the "Tsuru no Ongaeshi" or "The Return Of Gratitude of The White Crane".
 That means that if Mairu binds herself and win a han, on the next match, Himeko is guaranteed to win it with double the han.
-(If Mairu wins with 2 han, Himeko would win it with 4 han, 3 han to 6 han, and so forth).
+(If Mairu wins with two han, Himeko would win it with four han, three han to six han, and so forth).

-The downside is that if Mairu doesn't win, it'll be difficult for Himeko to win that round, and only at 1 han at best.
-Also, for example, if Mairu binds herself with 3 han but she managed to chance an uradora that increased her han, the additional han will not pass over to Himeko, so Mairu is careful at binding the hans she could accomplish.
+The downside is that if Mairu does not win, it will be difficult for Himeko to win that round, and only at one han at best.
+Also, for example, if Mairu binds herself with three han but she managed to chance an uradora that increased her han, the additional han will not pass over to Himeko, so Mairu is careful at binding the hans she could accomplish.

-Hers and Himeko's ability are the reason for Shindouji's lineup.
-3 years prior, both of them were a terror in the Inter Middle.
-Mairu faced of Teru in a match in a previous year and that's the reason why Shiraitodai know of their ability which is nigh impossible to detect.
+Her and Himeko's ability are the reason for Shindouji's lineup.
+Three years prior, both of them were a terror in the Inter Middle.
+Mairu faced of Teru in a match in a previous year and that is the reason why Shiraitodai knows of their ability which is nigh impossible to detect.